BARC ANIMAL SHELTER AND ADOPTIONS

 Foster

-Before you can foster a Code Red animal, you must receive approval to be a BARC foster.
+Before you can foster any animal from BARC, you must receive approval to be a BARC foster.
 You can complete a foster application online at www.houstontx.gov/barc/foster_a_pet.html.
 Once you are approved, you can contact the BARC foster office regarding any pets available for the foster program at BARCfoster@houstontx.gov.
 When contacting the foster office, you will need the pet’s seven-digit animal ID number, which can be found on our reports and begins with the letter A.

 Rescue